lukeIam/Special-Nuget-Packages/README.md

 - Edit the metadata
 - Rename `build\lukeIam.nuget.copy.targets` to `build\[NewId].targets`
 - Copy your files to the folders (`x86`, `x64`, `Any CPU`, `All`)

+## lukeIam.nuget.downloadAndExtract

+Checks if some files exits in a directory - if at least one file is missing a zip file will be downloaded and extracted to that folder.

+**Usage:**

+- Copy the package
+- Edit the metadata
+- Edit `build\lukeIam.nuget.copy.targets`:
+  * ZipAdress: The url of the zip file
+  * TargetFolder: TargetFolder for the new files
+  * FilesToCheck: Files that should be checked before downloading (separated by `;`)
+- Rename `build\lukeIam.nuget.copy.targets` to `build\[NewId].targets`